thomaslepoix/Qucs-RFlayout/doc/tutorials/openems.md

 ![stub_01](res/stub_01.png)

-The mesh produce some `warning: division by zero` and looks totally wrong.
+The mesh produces some `warning: division by zero` and looks totally wrong.
 What happens?

 First, you must display only particular mesh lines :